Opuntia fragilis aka Loose Prickly Pear

 Common names

-How to care for Loose Prickly Pear
+How difficult is it to take care of Loose Prickly Pear

 Even if you don't have a green thumb, you can successfully care for Loose Prickly Pear due to its easy-going nature.